Jeimer Candelario Player Props: Nationals vs. Reds

 Jeimer Candelario At The Plate

-- Among qualified hitters in baseball, his batting average ranks 70th, his on-base percentage ranks 58th, and he is 40th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 67th, his on-base percentage ranks 63rd, and he is 41st in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.